-In this survey, students who had been cyberbullied were asked to identify what issues they felt arose because of their experience with cyberbullying.
+In this survey, students who had been cyberbullied were asked to identify what issues they felt arose because of their cyberbullying experience.
 The results were:

 How Can You Tell If Someone Is Being Cyberbullied?

-According to the National Crime Prevention Center (NCPC), there a several behavioral changes that someone being cyberbullied may undergo.
+According to the National Crime Prevention Center (NCPC), there are several behavioral changes that someone being cyberbullied may undergo.
 For example, they may:

 - Become shy and withdrawn

 - Be moody, agitated, anxious, or stressed out